pfsense/docs/source/vpn/ipsec/ikev2-with-eap-tls.rst

 Under construction.
 Needs testing.

-IKEv2 is supported starting with pfSense 2.2 and one way to make it work is by using EAP-TLS, which is covered in this article.
+IKEv2 is supported starting with pfSense® software version 2.2 and one way to make it work is by using EAP-TLS, which is covered in this article.

 Setup Certificates
 ------------------